jbush001/NyuziProcessor/CONTRIBUTING.md

 by no means exhaustive:

-1. Hardware - Improve performance, increase clock speed, reduce area, add new instructions or memory mapped fixed function blocks.
-Synthesize for other FPGAs or ASICs (fix errors, add build scripts and config files)
+1. Hardware - Improve performance, increase clock speed, reduce area, add new instructions or fixed function blocks.
+Synthesize for other FPGAs or ASICs (fix errors with other tools, add build scripts and config files)
 2. Verification - Create new tests and test frameworks, improve existing ones.
 3. Compiler - Improve code generation, port other language frontends (especially parallel languages).